A-Momin/noteshub/nts/notes_prompts.md

+I like to be an expert in Amazon MSK (Managed Streaming Kafka).
+Design an real-world and practical Amazon MSK project using Terraform to demonstrate all Terms, Concepts, components and features of MSK.

+---

 I like to be an expert in RESTfull API of AWS APIGateway.
 Design an real-world and practical AWS APIGateway project using Terraform to demonstrate all components and features with Cognito Authorizers.
+The main focus should be on caching, Mapping Templates, SON Schema, Usage Plans etc.

 ---